-Title The title of this auto reply rule.
+e has the following settings: The title of this auto reply rule.
 This is only visible to you.

-Categories Which ticket categories this rule applies to.
+Which ticket categories this rule applies to.
 Select the first option ("- Select a category -") to apply the rule to all categories.

-the rule to an categorie

-Run based on manager reply

-Apply this auto-reply rule depending on whether a human member of the support staff has already posted a reply to this ticket:

-- If manager has not replied.
-Only send the auto-reply if a human member of the support staff has not posted yet to this ticket. - If manager has replied.
-Only send the auto-reply if a human member of the support staff has already posted to this ticket. - Always.
+Apply this auto-reply rule depending on whether a human member of the support staff has already posted a reply to this ticket: • If manager has not replied.
+Only send the auto-reply if a human member of the support staff has not posted yet to this ticket. • If manager has replied.
+Only send the auto-reply if a human member of the support staff has already posted to this ticket. • Always.
 It doesn't matter if a human member of the support staff has already posted to this ticket or not, send the auto-reply anyway.

-Number of posts

 The minimum number of total posts in the ticket before this rule is triggered.
 Leave empty or set to 0 to send the auto-reply irrespective of the number of total posts on the ticket.

-Minimum time (minutes)

 How many minutes must elapse after the ticket was first filed before sending this auto-reply.
 Set to 0 to ignore this option.

-Run based on attachments

-Apply this auto-reply rule depending on the existence of an attachment in any of the posts in this ticket:

-- No attachments.
-Send this auto-reply only if there are no attachments in any of the posts in this ticket. - One or more attachments.
-Send this auto-reply only if there are attachments in any of the posts in this ticket. - Always.
+Apply this auto-reply rule depending on the existence of an attachment in any of the posts in this ticket: • No attachments.
+Send this auto-reply only if there are no attachments in any of the posts in this ticket. • One or more attachments.
+Send this auto-reply only if there are attachments in any of the posts in this ticket. • Always.
 Send this auto-reply without caring about the existence of attachments.

-Status Set to Unpublished to disable the rule without deleting it.
+Set to Unpublished to disable the rule without deleting it.

-Keywords in ticket title

 Enter a list of keywords or phrases which must be present in the ticket title for this auto-reply to be sent.
 Type one keyword or phrase per line.

-Keywords in ticket text

 Enter a list of keywords or phrases which must be present in the ticket body (the posts of the user) for this auto-reply to be sent.
 Type one keyword or phrase per line.